Preston, Queensland (Whitsunday Region)

+Geography

+The locality is bounded to the west and south by the Proserpine River.

+The main road route through the locality is Conway Road which enters the locality from the north-west (Mount Julian / Mount Marlow), passes through the town of Bonavista, and then exits to the south-east (Conway / Palm Grove).

+The elevation ranges from 10 to 270 m.
+The lower-lying land is mostly in the west of the locality and is used for growing sugarcane.
+There is a cane tramway to transport the harvested sugarcane to the local sugar mill.
+The higher land are mostly used for grazing on native vegetation.

 History

 The town of Bonavista was originally called Conway, which was derived from Cape Conway, which was named on 3 June 1770 by Lieutenant James Cook, commander of HMS Endeavour, after British Secretary of State for the Southern Department, Henry Seymour Conway.
 The town was renamed Bonavista from 3 January 1961.
 However, the road to the town is still called Conway Road.